alechenninger/blog/posts/stay_calm_stop_mocking.md

 Mockito's authors](https://javadoc.io/doc/org.mockito/mockito-core/latest/org/mockito/Mockito.html#13).

 We don't want to bother stubbing all the methods out, so we only stub the ones our test needs.
-Similarly, we don't want to implement state or much logic, so just implement them method say for certain arguments, and return some result.
+Similarly, we don't want to implement state or much logic, so just implement the method say for certain arguments, and return some result.

 The first time you do this, for a handful of tests, it is magical and productive.
 Once we start to